NAVADMC/ADSM/README.md

     make

 `make` will will fail on a `dia: command not found` error when it gets to the ADSM/CEngine/doc/diagrams directory.
 That’s OK: at this point, the executable is built, and you are done.

+Copy the executable into the `bin` folder and commit it after testing.

 Updating the Distributable
 ----------